jcass77/WTFIX/README.md

 WTF(ix) is open source, free, and fully functional.
 However if you are a corporate intending to make use of WTF(ix) commercially, then you may need more support and assurance than can be offered by the community here.

-Commercial support is provided on a paid basis by this project's primary sponsor: [Salicar](https://www.salicar.co.za/#contact).
-Get in touch if you need help with:
+Commercial support is available - get in touch if you need help with:

 - Getting started and development best practices
 - Integrating WTF(ix) with the exchange of your choice (FIX, websocket stream, or REST API)